mavadat/goodbet-meteor-hack/README.md

 - As for test running I quiet liked the Velocity integration (**velocity:html-reporter**) with my Meteor app.
 Automatically launches Karma which by default launches *Chrome* (might change to *PhantomJS* later) and then I get Velocity sidebar on top of my Meteor application display status.
 Literally in no time I had my own little CI running. +1 to Meteor on this one :)
 - Unfortunately due to Session (UI state) limitation on only accepting EJSON-able types, and Meteor namespacing constraints I had to merge *worksheet.load.js* and *bets.js* into *main.js*.
 Moving this to MongoDB document would take much longer so I'm happy to live with this for now.
 - I happen to require parameterised test (or data test) with Jasmine.
 AFAIK it doesn't support OOTB.
+- Unfortunately I ran out of time and there seem to be lots of areas to improve; however, most important part would be treating risk constants (60%, 10x and 30x limits for risky, and $1000 to-win as too high) as variables using sliders for instance so BI user can play with the numbers to better tailor their view.
+Also a checkbox to filter out risk-free items would be nice.

+# Notes
+- In this exercise though, tools like MS Excel would suffice.
+Alternatively online cubes can be defined for BI users and then CSV data can be imported manually for online business analytics.